Installation

 To update bad reputation lists and to create .blacklists index, you have to run misp_threat_lists.sh script (best is to put in schedule).

-0 2 * * * logstash /etc/logstash/lists/bin/misp_threat_lists.sh
+0 2 * * * user /etc/logserver-probe/lists/bin/misp_threat_lists.sh

 • Prepare script path:

-/bin/ln -sfn /etc/logstash/lists/bin /opt/ai/bin/lists
+/bin/ln -sfn /etc/logserver-probe/lists/bin /opt/ai/bin/lists

-chmod g+w /etc/logstash/lists/
+chmod g+w /etc/logserver-probe/lists/

-• Log in to GUI and go to Scheduler app.
+• Log in to Logserver GUI and go to Scheduler app.
 Set it up with below options and push “Submit” button:

 Name: MispThreatList